Welcome to Wondiverse

 About Madeleine Jaine Lobsey

-As a creative strategist she has supported individuals and organisations to dramatically expand their revenue, services, projects and scope.
-Since 2020 she has been fully immersed in the not for profit and disability sector.
-She is a keynote speaker and facilitator, along with being a radio host.
+As a creative strategist, Madeleine has helped individuals and organisations expand their revenue, projects, and impact with vision, authenticity, and results.
+Since 2020, she has immersed herself in the not for profit and disability sector, becoming a respected voice in neurodivergence, inclusion, and community design.
+She is also a keynote speaker, facilitator, and radio host.

 meet our Advisory Board